PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Ah," thought Boltac, "These would be Orcs."
 There was no way Rattick had fought one of these things.
 He realized that there was no way they wore jewelry.
 Perhaps a necklace made of ears, but not expensive rubies.

 The Orcs converged on the Man in Black.
-For a moment Boltac thought the wolves would tear the man's face off.
+For a moment, Boltac thought the wolves would tear the man's face off.
 But then the Man in Black said something and the growls and snarls changed to frightened whimpers.
-Two of the Orcs dismounted and their wolves ran away.
+Two of the Orcs dismounted, and their wolves ran away.

-The Orcs turned as if to chase after their steeds, but a sharp bark from the the Man in Black stopped them.
+The Orcs turned as if to chase after their steeds, but a sharp bark from the Man in Black stopped them.
 Who was this person who commanded monsters, Boltac wondered?

-Boltac sighted his crossbow on the Man in Black, and then thought better of it.
+Boltac sighted his crossbow on the man in black, and then thought better of it.
 After all, he wasn't involved in this transaction.
 He should stay calm, keep his head down and hope they passed his store by.
 That was the surest way to avoid a loss in this situation.
 At least that's what his head told him.
 But his heart offered a different commentary as he watched the two Orcs kick in the door of the Bent Eelpout.

 Asarah!

 She'd be fine, Boltac told himself.
-A strong woman, used to dealing with unruly customers.
+She was a strong woman and used to dealing with unruly customers.
 She had come through raids before.
 She'd be fine.
 The Man in Black dismissed the remaining, still mounted Orcs.
 The, whattya call a bunch of Orcs anyway? thought Boltac.
 A troupe, a band, a herd, a gaggle.
 Anyway, the rest of them rode South.

 With a crossbow in the crook of his right arm, not taking his eyes from the square, he eased back to the weapons rack and grabbed a double-headed axe without looking at it.
 He asked himself, "What are you doing?"
 The voice in his head answered, "You're not gonna do anything stupid.
 You're a merchant, not a hero.
 She'll be fine.
 You're no help to anybody dead."
-Then placed the axe, head down, beneath the windowsill, beside to the other crossbow.
+Then he placed the axe, head down, beneath the windowsill, beside the other crossbow.

 Across the square, he saw the two Orcs emerge from the Inn holding Asarah between them.
 She struggled against them and cursed.
 "Think she is still going to be okay?" he asked the voice in his head.
 It didn't answer.
-The Man in Black turned to look at her and she spit on him.
+The Man in Black turned to look at her, and she spit on him.
 Then the Man in Black struck her across the face.
 Knocked sideways from the blow, Asarah struggled to bring her head upright again and roll her hair out of her face.
 The Man in Black stood with his back to Boltac's store, so that Boltac could not see his face.
 Whatever expression the unpleasant man wore, when Asarah saw it she screamed.

 Something broke inside of Boltac.
 Before he knew what he was doing, he had fired both crossbows and was charging out the door with the axe in hand.
 The first crossbow bolt took the Orc on the Asarah's left in the throat.
 The second hit the other Orc in the shoulder.

 Asarah screamed a plea and a question, "Boltac?"

 But the Boltac she knew was no longer there.
-The rational, calculating, cunning merchant who stuck his neck out for nobody was not the same creature who lungs burned and heart pumped as his feet pounded across the cobbles.
-That Boltac was lifting the axe and imagining it cleaving the Man in Black from neck to breastbone.
+The rational, calculating, cunning merchant who stuck his neck out for nobody was not the same creature who's lungs burned, and heart pumped as his feet pounded across the cobbles.
+That Boltac was lifting the axe and imagining cleaving the Man in Black from neck to breastbone.
 That Boltac didn't hear it coming until it was too late.

 If it had been a man on a horse riding him down, he would have heard him coming from a week away.
 But the pads of a wolf on the cobblestones?
 He realized his mistake when it was too late.
 The wolf's fangs sank into his shoulder and lifted him from the ground at a dead run.

 "HORRRRRRRRRRRRRRK!" cried the triumphant orc.

 In pain and with animal rage, Boltac slashed blindly with the axe.
 He felt the edge sink deep into the wolf's neck.
 He heard it grunt in pain.
 The pressure in his shoulder went away as the wolf let go.
-Wolf, Orc and Shopkeeper tumbled across the cobblestones and landed in heap.
+Wolf, Orc and Shopkeeper tumbled across the cobblestones and landed in a heap.
 Somehow, Boltac kept his grip on the axe.

 In a haze, he watched Asarah struggling with the Man in Black.
 She was shouting, but the only thing Boltac could hear was the pounding of his own heart.
 He pulled himself from beneath the wolf, tried to stand and failed.
 His knee folded sideways underneath him.
 The pain from the second fall was worse than the first.
 Clutching the axe, he started to crawl.